Japan PM floats possibility of snap election before defence budget tax hike | Politics

 Japan PM floats possibility of snap election before defence budget tax hike

+The premier added that he is "not currently thinking about holding an election next year" in an interview held on Wednesday, Kyodo news agency reported.
+The next national election is due by 2025, unless Kishida calls for a snap election.

-Kishida revealed a new national security plan in mid-December and has pledged to double defence outlay to 2% of Japan's GDP by 2027.
-The new defence plan requires an additional 1 trillion yen in funds that Kishida has said will be covered by an increase in taxes - a prospect that has triggered stiff opposition from within the ruling Liberal Democratic Party at a time when Kishida's own public popularity is sagging.
+Kishida revealed a new national security plan in mid-December and has pledged to double defence outlay to 2% of Japan's gross domestic product by 2027.
+The new defence plan requires an additional 1 trillion yen in funds that Kishida has said will be covered by an increase in taxes.

-LDP policy chief Koichi Hagiuda said on Sunday that it was necessary to dissolve parliament before tax hikes come into place to let the electorate make a judgement on the matter.
+Liberal Democratic Party policy chief Koichi Hagiuda said on Sunday that it was necessary to dissolve parliament before tax hikes come into place to let the electorate make a judgement on the matter. ($1 = 133.9000 yen)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)